nickderobertis/repo-splitter/docsrc/source/index.rst

 Welcome to Repo Splitter documentation!
 *********************************************

-This is a Python and CLI tool for splitting repos.
+This is a GUI, Python, and CLI tool for splitting repos.
 If you have a part of a repo which you would now like to be a separate repo, and you would like to separate the history of the two repos such that the new repo contains commits referencing its files and any references to those files in the old repo have been removed, then this is